radiantearth/community-sprints/09262023-philadelphia-pa/agenda.md

 at 9 am as one big group, including the remote attendees.
 Most work through the sprint will be done in smaller groups, who will work for a time and then come together to report out and get feedback from other groups.
 Virtual attendees will have the option to work with other remote attendees, but the majority of the breakout groups will not be hybrid.
 Breakout groups and objectives will be determined each morning.
 At the end of each day, a full group, hybrid session will be held to report progress made during the day.

-### Remote participation
+### Remote Participation

 We aspire to make the sprint as accessible as possible to remote attendees.
 At the onsite facility, there are two rooms that should have good built-in video conferencing facilities.
 We will post the information here when we get it.
 In the agenda below any session in **bold** will be in the 'main' room and we be sure the video works.
-Small groups are encouraged to have remote participation, either on Gitter/GitHub or by setting up video conferencing.
-The second room at the venue will also be available for one group to use its video capabilities - to be determined each day.

 All Zoom links to join main room events will be placed here.

 ## Sprint Objectives

 The hourly agenda is still under construction.
 For now, here are some priority focus areas for this sprint: